rajatgirotra/study/cpp/CPP_NEW/iostreams/0_README.txt

 Unlike File Streams, stringstreams have independent read and write position, so you can switch between input and output without any restriction.
 -------------------

+Unformatted Input and Output

+If you want to do unformatted input and output, iostreams provide a separate set of functions for that.
+The normal extractor and inserter operators (<< and >>) always perform formatting and parsing.
+For input we have the following set of functions.
+Just like most insertion and extraction functions for formatted i/o return the stream reference, the unformatted versions also return the stream reference with a few exceptions.
+1) get()
+2) getline()
+3) read()
+Multiple overloaded versions are available for each of them.
+Example for get we have

+int_type get() -> extract and return a single character istream& get(char_type& ch) --> extract and return a single character in output parameter "ch" istream& get(char_type*, streamsize); --> same as get(s, count, widen('\n')) below. istream& get(char_type* s, streamsize count, char_type delim); --> extract at-most (count-1) characters and store in character array pointed by s.
+Also null terminate the character array. if delim is found, only extract characters before the delim and do not extract the delim.
+This means the next character you read will be the delimiter. if eof is reached before count-1 characters, also set eof bit. and if cannot extract anything, also set failbit. istream& get(basic_readbuf& buf); --> same as get(buf, '\n') istream& get(basic_readbuf& buf, char_type delim); --> read characters till delim and keep inserting in buf until '\n' is found or eof encountered or inserting into buf fails.

+std::streamsize gcount() --> very trivial function which returns the number of characters extracted by the last unformatted input operation.

+istream& getline(char_type*, streamsize); --> same as getline(s, count, widen('\n')) below.
+istream& getline(char_type* s, streamsize count, char_type delim); --> extract at-most (count-1) characters and store in character array pointed by s.

+get() and getline() have exact same signature. the difference is:
+1) that get() doesnt extract the delimiter, whereas getline() extracts the delimiter but it is just discarded and not stored in the array.
+2) gcount() will count the delimiter when getline() is called but will not count when get() is called.
+3) getline() sets failbit if count-1 characters are extracted. get() doesnt set failbit on this condition.
+4) Because the terminating character('\n') is counted as an extracted character in getline(), an empty input line does not set failbit.
+5) if input is "Rajat$", and you call getline(s, 6, '$'), then count-1 ie 5 characters will be extracted.
+Since the next character is the delim, this is a special case when getline() does not set failbit although it extracts count-1 characters. that is because it checks first if the next character is the delimiter before it checks that count-1 is extracted.
+Therefore the input line that exactly fits the buffer does not trigger failbit.